Violence prevention

 Develop organizational strategies

-• Take steps to prevent or minimize the risk of workplace violence by developing a psychologically healthy workplace for employees focused on:
+• Take steps to prevent or reduce the risk of workplace violence.
+Do this by developing a psychologically healthy workplace for employees focused on:

-• Consider facilitating the free Psychologically safe interactions workshop workshop to help increase awareness of how workplace behaviours may be interpreted as bullying, even when that wasn't the intention.
+• Consider facilitating the free Psychologically safe interactions workshop workshop.
+It can help to raise awareness of how workplace behaviours may be interpreted as bullying, even when that wasn't the intention.

-• Ensure that the organization's direction for workplace safety is reflected and highlighted into corporate and service-specific goals.
+• Ensure that the organization's direction for workplace safety is reflected and highlighted into corporate goals.

 • Ensure a timely response to disruptive and violent behaviour.